Socialization: Stages

-Individuals and groups change their evaluations and commitments to each other over time.
-There is a predictable sequence of stages that occur in order for an individual to transition through a group; investigation, socialization, maintenance, resocialization, and remembrance.
-During each stage, the individual and the group evaluate each other which leads to an increase or decrease in commitment to socialization.
-This socialization pushes the individual from prospective, new, full, marginal, and ex member.
+Individuals and groups change their evaluations of and commitments to each other over time.
+There is a predictable sequence of stages that occur as an individual transitions through a group: investigation, socialization, maintenance, resocialization, and remembrance.
+During each stage, the individual and the group evaluate each other, which leads to an increase or decrease in commitment to socialization.
+This socialization pushes the individual from prospective to new, full, marginal, and ex member.